On 14 March, the organisation Spirit of Soccer staged a unique competition in Cambodia: the Mine Risk Education Soccer tournament.

 The message, therefore, was vital, and in his opening address, Mr. Yenu, the Deputy Governor of Battambang addressed the importance of sport in mine risk education and praised the efforts of Spirit of Soccer After that, it was down to the highlight of the event - the football - which the youngsters played with skill, passion and energy that belied the brutal March heat.

-In the U-14 boys' category, the 12 teams were divided into four pools which left each team with just two 45-minute games before the semi-finals.
+*'Healthy and strong' * In the U-14 boys' category, the 12 teams were divided into four pools which left each team with just two 45-minute games before the semi-finals.
 The sides from Battambang playing in the SALT league generally proved too strong for the visiting teams from the other districts, although the last four were remarkably well matched, with KCS, Crossroads, Catholics and ASPECA all fought out goalless draws.

 Penalty shootouts were therefore required and though both went into sudden death, KCS and Catholics advanced to the final.
 The latter side seemed destined to win that concluding match 1-0 after they grabbed an early lead but only with a few minutes left on the clock KCS's efforts paid off with a great shot from 25 yards finding its way into the net.
 The KSC keeper then went on to become the hero of an engrossing finale, saving three penalties in a 4-3 shootout win.